 Not everyone has the time and expertise to design and build the perfect gaming PC.
 That doesn’t mean they should break down and buy a preconfigured and possibly more expensive PC from a system builder.
 Therefore, the more that components are able to integrate advanced features the better.

-Asus has taken that idea to heart and is introducing a new gaming motherboard that includes one relatively advanced gaming feature — water cooling — with the board itself.
-The Asus ROG Maximum IX Extreme Z270 isn’t the least expensive option, but it builds in some convenient technology, as Hexus reports.
+Asus has taken that idea to heart and has released a new gaming motherboard that includes one relatively advanced gaming feature — water cooling — built into the board itself.
+The Asus ROG Maximus IX Extreme Z270 isn’t the least expensive option, but it builds in some convenient technology, Hexus reports.

-There are a host of PCIe expansion slots including two PCIE 3.0 x16 slots supporting x16/x8/x8, a PCIe 3.0 x16 supporting x4 mode, and another PCIe 3.0 x4 slot.
-The board supports both Nvidia 2-way SLI and AMD 3-way CrossFireX mult-GPU setups.
+There is a host of PCIe expansion slots including two PCIE 3.0 x16 slots supporting x16/x8/x8, a PCIe 3.0 x16 supporting x4 mode, and another PCIe 3.0 x4 slot.
+The board supports both Nvidia two-way SLI and AMD 3-way CrossFireX multi-GPU setups.

 High-end audio is supported via a SupremeFX S1220 codec and ESS Sabre Hi-Fi ES9023P digital-to-analog converter.
 A Texas Instruments RC 4580 op-amp pushes heavy volumes with low distortion.
 Sonic Radar III, Sonic Studio III, and LED-lighted 3.5mm jacks round out the audio support.

 If you’re still on the Intel bandwagon and want to save yourself some hassle in setting up a liquid cooling system, then Asus’ newest gaming motherboard might be for you.
 Just know that you’re going to pay for it.
-The ROG Maximum IX Extreme X270 will be available first in Europe and at a whopping 620 British pounds ($755).
+Asus released the ROG Maximus IX Extreme Z270 in the U.S. for $630 and it’s available if you’re ready to pull the trigger.